Pan-African flag: History

 The flag later became a Black Nationalist symbol for the worldwide liberation of Black people.
 As an emblem of Black pride, the flag became popular during the Black Liberation movement of the 1960s.
 In 1971, the school board of Newark, New Jersey, passed a resolution permitting the flag to be raised in public school classrooms.
 Four of the board's nine members were not present at the time, and the resolution was introduced by the board's teen member, a mayoral appointee.
 Fierce controversy ensued, including a court order that the board show cause why they should not be forced to rescind the resolution, and at least two state legislative proposals to ban ethnic flags and national flags (other than the U.S. flag) in public classrooms.

-In the United States, the flag is currently widely available through flag shops or ethnic specialty stores.
-It is commonly seen at parades commemorating Martin Luther King, Jr. Day, civil rights rallies, and other special events.